AX.25: Limitations

-Despite these limitations, an extension to the AX.25 protocol, supporting forward error correction, has been created by the TAPR.
+Despite these limitations, an extension to the AX.25 protocol, supporting forward error correction, has been created by Tucson Amateur Packet Radio (TAPR).
 This extension is called FX.25.

 Small gadget transmitters do not need to know what is being transmitted.
 There is only a need to monitor channel occupation by radio receiver RSSI (Received Signal Strength Indication) to know when not to send.
 Transmitting interleaved Reed-Solomon FEC signal in some smart modulation needs a lot fewer resources than reception of the same signal, thus a sufficient microprocessor might cost just US$5 instead of US$30 and a system cost might stay below US$50, transmitter included.
 However, in recent years, the ability to receive as well as send using cheap microcontrollers (such as the Atmel AVR or the Motorola 68HC08 families) has been demonstrated.

 It seems, however, that any new system that is not compatible with the current Bell 202 modulation is unlikely to be widely adopted.
 The current modulation seems to fulfill sufficient need that little motivation exists to move to a superior design, especially if the new design requires significant hardware purchases.

 Most recently, a wholly new protocol with forward error correction has been created by Nino Carillo, KK4HEJ, called Improved Layer 2 Protocol (IL2P).